ivanruby/mpesa-mz-nodejs-lib/README.md

 }
 ```

-In the current version of the library, all returned objects correspond to the `data` property (data returned from MPesa API).
+So, in the current version of the library, all returned objects correspond to the `data` property (data returned from MPesa API).
-TODO: Distinguish `response` (full Axios response object) from `response.data` in returned messages according to the environment (dev/prod)
+Future versions will distinguish `response` (full Axios response object) from `response.data` in returned messages according to the environment (dev/prod)

 ## License